open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-view.layout.templates.base | The template base for video layout view.layout.templates.custom | The customized video layout uppon the base, see the [Section 3.5.1](#Conferencesection3_5_1) mediaIn | The audio/video format that the room can accept, see the Table 3-2 for supported format mediaOut | The audio/video format and parameters that the room can generate, see the Table 3-2 for supported formats transcoding | The transcoding switch on audio, video format and parameters sip | The SIP setting for the room notifying | The notifying policy for the room
+view.layout.templates.base | The template base for video layout view.layout.templates.custom | The customized video layout uppon the base, see the [Section 3.5.1](#Conferencesection3_5_1) mediaIn | The audio/video format that the room can accept, see the Table 3-2 for supported format mediaOut | The audio/video format and parameters that the room can generate through media processing, see the Table 3-2 for supported formats transcoding | The transcoding switch on audio, video format and parameters sip | The SIP setting for the room notifying | The notifying policy for the room